 Scope note: This property associates a particular instance of E7 Activity which realized an Activity Plan in a way regarded as valid by the actors intending it.
 (Should we require that a realization falls within the period of intending it?)
-Evennelee portion of incontainy io., Examples: The conservation of MS Greek 418 (E7 Activity) realised the proposals for its conservation (Activity Plan) TO: Scope note: This property associates an instance of E7 Activity with the instance of E100 Activity Plan of which it is regarded as being a valid execution by the actors holding the 'intention to apply'.
+Examples: The conservation of MS Greek 418 (E7 Activity) realised the proposals for its conservation (Activity Plan) TO: Scope note: This property associates an instance of E7 Activity with the instance of E100 Activity Plan of which it is regarded as being a valid execution by the actors holding the 'intention to apply'.
 To be valid the E61 Time Primitive associated with the instance of E7 Activity must fall within the E61 Time Primitive foreseen in the E101 Intention to Apply.
-F 1 Think to rolescen in the Lifer intention to Appry.
-Examples: The conservation of MS Greek 418 (E7 Activity) realised the proposals for its conservation (Activity Plan)
+Examples: - • The conservation of MS Greek 418 (E7 Activity) realised the proposals for its conservation (Activity Plan)